dapphub/dapptools/src/dapp/README.md

 dapp install ds-test
 ```

-Every contract which inherits from `DSTest` will be treated as a test contract, and will be assumed to have a public `setUp()` function, which will be run before every test.
+Every contract which inherits from `DSTest` will be treated as a test contract, if it has a `setUp()` function, it will be run before every test.

 Every function prefixed with `test` is expected to succeed, while functions
 prefixed by `testFail` are expected to fail.